Norway

-Norway, (Note: Norge, Noreg, Norga, Vuodna, Nöörje, Norja) officially the Kingdom of Norway, (Note: Names in the official and recognised languages: Bokmål: Norge /no/; Nynorsk: '; official names in minority languages: Northern Sami: Norga; Lule Sami: Vuodna; Southern Sami: Nöörje; Norja.) is a Nordic country located on the Scandinavian Peninsula in Northern Europe.
-The remote Arctic island of Jan Mayen and the archipelago of Svalbard also form part of the Kingdom of Norway.
+Norway, (Note: Norge; Noreg; Norga; Vuodna; Nöörje; Norja) officially the Kingdom of Norway, (Note: Names in the official and recognised languages: Bokmål: Norge /no/; Nynorsk: '; official names in minority languages: Northern Sami: Norga; Lule Sami: Vuodna; Southern Sami: Nöörje; Norja.) is a Nordic country comprising the western and northernmost parts of the Scandinavian Peninsula in Northern Europe, the remote Arctic island Jan Mayen and the archipelago Svalbard.
 (Note: The Spitsbergen Treaty (also known as the Svalbard Treaty) of 9 February 1920 recognises Norway's full and absolute sovereignty over the arctic archipelago of Spitsbergen (now called Svalbard).)
 Bouvet Island, located in the Subantarctic, is a dependency, and not a part of the Kingdom; Norway also claims the Antarctic territories of Peter I Island and Queen Maud Land.
-Norway has a population of 5.6 million.
+Norway has a population of approximately 5.6 million, and a total area of 385,207 km2.
 Its capital and largest city is Oslo.
-The country has a total area of 385,207 km2.
 The country shares a long eastern border with Sweden, and is bordered by Finland and Russia to the northeast.
-Norway has an extensive coastline facing the Skagerrak strait, the North Atlantic Ocean, and the Barents Sea.
-In 2024, Norway was ranked the seventh happiest country in the world.
+Norway has an extensive coastline facing the Skagerrak strait, the North Sea, the Norwegian Sea, and the Barents Sea.

-The unified kingdom of Norway was established in 872 as a merger of petty kingdoms and has existed continuously for years.
-From 1537 to 1814, Norway was part of Denmark–Norway, and, from 1814 to 1905, it was in a personal union with Sweden.
+The unified kingdom of Norway was established in 872 as a merger of petty kingdoms and has existed continuously for over a millennium.
+From 1537 to 1814, Norway was part of Denmark–Norway, and from 1814 to 1905, it was in a personal union with Sweden.
 Norway was neutral during the First World War, and in the Second World War until April 1940 when it was invaded and occupied by Nazi Germany until the end of the war.